You will be offered a number of screening tests during your pregnancy.

 We offer all women a screening test to identify hepatitis B, HIV and syphilis infection.
 All these infections can cause serious harm to your baby, but without a test you might not know that you are infected.
 If you do have an infection, you can receive the right care to reduce the risk of passing the infection on to your baby.
 We can also refer you to a specialist to ensure you too have the best treatment to optimise your own health.

-For specialist advice around HIV, Hepatitis B and syphilis please contact our Women’s Health Advisor on: 07919 627603
+For specialist advice around HIV, Hepatitis B and syphilis please contact our Specialist Health Adviser on: 07919 627603

 From the 1 April 2016 screening for rubella susceptibility in pregnancy ceased in the UK.
 This national decision was made because: